shipsgold/multi-token-standard-impl/NEP.md

         msg: String,
     ) -> PromiseOrValue<Vec<U128>>;
 }
-    1. calls `compound::sft_on_transfer({"sender_id": "alice", amounts: ["1000000000000000000000","1000000000000000000000", "1"], "token_ids": ["g133","s133","uu2"], msg: "interest-building"})`
+    1. calls `compound::mt_on_transfer({"sender_id": "alice", amounts: ["1000000000000000000000","1000000000000000000000", "1"], "token_ids": ["g133","s133","uu2"], msg: "interest-building"})`
-    2. `compound` resolves the request/fails and `games` contract handles response from the promise with `games::sft_resolve_transfer` returning refunded amount if there is any or handling follow up from the result of compound cross contract call
+    2. `compound` resolves the request/fails and `games` contract handles response from the promise with `games::mt_resolve_transfer` returning refunded amount if there is any or handling follow up from the result of compound cross contract call

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation
 WIP implementation: https://github.com/shipsgold/multi-token-standard-impl/tree/feat/initial-token
 ### Core Trait
 ```
-pub trait SemiFungibleTokenCore {
+pub trait MultiTokenCore {
     /// Basic token transfer.
 Transfer a token or tokens given a token_id.
 The token id can correspond to
     /// either a NonFungibleToken or Fungible Token this is differeniated by the implementation.
     ///